← Back to Articles

 Does neurofeedback work for ADHD?

 Yes.
 Meta-analyses show large effect sizes for inattention (ES = 0.81) and impulsivity (ES = 0.69).
-Effects persist at 6-12 month follow-up, unlike medication which only works while active.
-Response rates improve significantly when protocols are guided by QEEG brain mapping rather than standardized approaches.
+Effects persist at 6-12 month follow-up, unlike medication which works only while active.
+Response rates rise significantly when protocols are guided by QEEG brain mapping rather than standardized approaches.

 How many neurofeedback sessions are needed for ADHD?

-Most people need 20-40 sessions over 3-5 months.
-Training 2-3 times per week produces better results than once weekly.
+Most people need 20-40 sessions over three to five months.
+Training two to three times per week produces better results than once weekly.
 Initial changes often emerge around sessions 10-20, with consolidation through session 40.
 Progress is tracked with periodic QEEG re-assessments.

 Is neurofeedback better than medication for ADHD?

 They work differently.
-Stimulant medication provides immediate effects but only while active in the bloodstream.
-Neurofeedback takes weeks to months but creates lasting neuroplastic changes.
-Many clients use both — medication for immediate support while neurofeedback builds long-term self-regulation.
+Stimulant medication produces immediate effects but only while active in the bloodstream.
+Neurofeedback takes weeks to months and creates lasting neuroplastic change.
+Many clients use both, medication for immediate support while neurofeedback builds long-term self-regulation.
 The best approach depends on individual needs and goals.

 Is neurofeedback FDA approved for ADHD?

-The FDA has cleared EEG-based devices as aids in ADHD assessment (like the NEBA system measuring theta/beta ratio).
+The FDA has cleared EEG-based devices as aids in ADHD assessment, such as the NEBA system measuring theta/beta ratio.
 Neurofeedback devices are FDA-registered as biofeedback devices.
-The FDA does not "approve" neurofeedback as a treatment in the way it approves drugs, but it is a recognized, regulated category of biofeedback.
+The FDA does not approve neurofeedback as a treatment the way it approves drugs, but it is a recognized, regulated category of biofeedback.

 Can neurofeedback replace ADHD medication?

-Some clients are able to reduce or discontinue medication after neurofeedback training, always in consultation with their prescribing physician.
+Some clients reduce or discontinue medication after neurofeedback training, always in consultation with their prescribing physician.
 This is not guaranteed and depends on severity, individual response, and other factors.
-Neurofeedback is best viewed as a complement to comprehensive ADHD management rather than a replacement for any single intervention.
+Neurofeedback works best as a complement to comprehensive ADHD management rather than a replacement for any single intervention.

 Is neurofeedback safe for kids with ADHD?